-I’m just putting together the site, but I have been an avid blogger on other sites for many years, so I promise you some good stuff in the coming months.
+I have been an avid blogger on other sites for many years, so I promise you some good stuff in the coming months.
 Until then, please feel free to contact me via the contact form on this website, if you would like to ask a question or discuss the possibility of working together.

 Subscribe to receive all upcoming articles from Trentino Genealogy!
 Desktop viewers can subscribe using the form at the right side at the top of your screen.
 If you are viewing on a mobile device and cannot see the form, you can subscribe by sending a blank email to email@example.com.